Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Method

 We further integrate the attention weight maps of global-token emerging block $L_g$ and its following $l$ ($l<f-g$) blocks into the final Query-Query attention weight map ${A}_{f}^{qq}$ to form a new attention map ${A}_{f}$,

-Consequently, with ${A}_{f}$, we not only enable each patch to interact with itself or the nearby patches but also allow it to aggregate image-level global properties from global tokens.
-Empirically, we find that fusing with attentions from the first and the second emerging blocks works the best, \emph{i.e.,} $l=1$.
+Consequently, with ${A}_{f}$, we not only enable each patch to interact with itself or its nearby patches but also allow it to aggregate image-level global properties from global tokens.
+Empirically, we find that fusing with attention maps from the first and the second emerging blocks works the best, \emph{i.e.,} $l=1$.

-Then our final attention output is presented as follows:
+Then our final attention output can be presented as follows:

-As on different datasets global-token emerging layers may be different, our AMF provides a practical way to automatically identify the global-token emerging layers.
+As in different CLIP-like vision-language models (VLMs), global-token emerging layers may be different, our AMF provides a practical way to automatically identify the global-token emerging layers for various VLMs.